Friedrich Hayek: Nobel Memorial Prize

-On 9 October 1974, it was announced that Hayek would be awarded the Nobel Memorial Prize in Economics with Swedish economist Gunnar Myrdal, with the reasons for selection being listed in a press release.
+On 9 October 1974, it was announced that Hayek would be awarded the Nobel Memorial Prize in Economics with Swedish economist Gunnar Myrdal.
 He was surprised at being given the award and believed that he was given it with Myrdal to balance the award with someone from the opposite side of the political spectrum.
-The Sveriges-Riksbank Nobel Prize in Economics was established in 1968, and Hayek was the first non-Keynesian economist to win it.

 Among the reasons given, the committee stated, Hayek "was one of the few economists who gave warning of the possibility of a major economic crisis before the great crash came in the autumn of 1929."
 The following year, Hayek further confirmed his original prediction.
 An interviewer asked, "We understand that you were one of the only economists to forecast that America was headed for a depression, is that true?"
 Hayek responded, "Yes."
 However, no textual evidence has emerged of "a prediction".
 Indeed, Hayek wrote on 26 October 1929, three days before the crash, "at present there is no reason to expect a sudden crash of the New York stock exchange. ...
 The credit possibilities/conditions are, at any rate, currently very great, and therefore it appears assured that an outright crisis-like destruction of the present high [price] level should not be feared."

 During the Nobel ceremony in December 1974, Hayek met the Russian dissident Aleksandr Solzhenitsyn.
 Hayek later sent him a Russian translation of The Road to Serfdom.
 He spoke with apprehension at his award speech about the danger the authority of the prize would lend to an economist, but the prize brought much greater public awareness to the then controversial ideas of Hayek and was described by his biographer as "the great rejuvenating event in his life".